The Mall in Columbia: History

+Development and opening

+James W. Rouse developed the planned community of Columbia, in between Baltimore and Washington, D.C., in 1967.
+He later planned for the city to feature a large two-story shopping center that would serve as the "Main Street" of Columbia.

-Architect Frank Gehry designed The Rouse Company Columbia exhibit building, and was initially selected to design the neighboring mall centerpiece.
-Gehry was later rejected by Rouse for lack of experience, and the firm of Cope, Linder, & Walmsley was contracted for the project.
+Architect Frank Gehry designed The Rouse Company's headquarters in Columbia, and was initially selected to design the neighboring mall centerpiece.
+However, Gehry was later rejected by James Rouse for lack of experience, and the firm of Cope, Linder, & Walmsley was contracted for the project.

+Howard Research and Development, a subsidiary of The Rouse Company, in partnership with Connecticut General Life Insurance (now The Cigna Group) founded Maryland-based division Columbia Mall, Inc. for the project.

-The Mall opened on August 2, 1971 with two major anchor stores: Hochschild Kohn's (which was replaced by Hecht's in the mid-1970s) and Woodward & Lothrop (a.k.a.
-Woodies, which closed in late 1995 and was replaced by JCPenney in July 1996), as well as a McCrory's and Lerner's, which were minor anchors.
-Howard Research and Development was probed shortly after opening for purchasing bulk energy contracts on electricity while charging market rates to tenants.
+The Mall in Columbia began construction in June 1970, and had its grand opening on August 2, 1971 with two major anchor stores: Hochschild Kohn's (which was replaced by Hecht's in the mid-1970s) and Woodward & Lothrop (known informally as Woodies, which closed in late 1995 due to bankruptcy and was replaced by JCPenney in July 1996), as well as a McCrory's and Lerner's.
+Rouse subsidiary Howard Research and Development was probed shortly after opening for purchasing bulk energy contracts on electricity while charging market rates to tenants.